michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0039.md

 - v: attack brutally and fiercely
 - v: criticize harshly or violently
 ### Family
-savage: savaged, savagely, savageness, savager, savagery, savages, savagest, savaging+;savagery: savageries
+- savage: savaged, savagely, savageness, savager, savagery, savages, savagest, savaging+
+- savagery: savageries
 ### Examples
 - But then Savage suffered a concussion during Sunday’s defeat at Tennessee.
 - But Savage’s status for this week is in question after he suffered a concussion in the second quarter of a loss to Tennessee on Sunday.